qatta93/3D-shop/README.md

 - user can display 3D models from different perspectives
 - user can open life preview of 3D models and zoom in to see details
 - user can add/subtract products to/from a cart when is not logged-in
+- user authentication (login with email / google / github) - next-auth
+- user can create a new account
+- when user is logged-in, can add/delete products to an account
 - total price of a cart is shown

+## Bugs
+I am still working on the bugs:

+- the main GreenSock animation is displaying incorrectly from time to time
+- update products in database
+- rerender components after changes in database

 ## Screenshots
 https://user-images.githubusercontent.com/57223600/179953149-ebf115e9-140d-4945-b6e9-ea5d426ff24c.mp4